knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 Tracking gives you observability into the state of the model, especially when something happens.

+Example: Automatically make copies of all the code files needed for an experiment, log all outputs with their timestamp

 ### Versioning
 ML systems are part code, part data, so both need to be versioned.